wilmardo/migrate-plex-to-jellyfin/README.md

 # Migrate Plex to Jellyfin

-WIP, project to migrate Plex watched statusses to Jellyfin :)
+WIP, project to migrate Plex watched statusses to Jellyfin, based on the file name of the media :)

 ## Getting started